C2SM/icon4py/atm_dyn_iconam/tests/mpi_tests/README.md

 mpirun -np 2 pytest -v -s --with-mpi tests/mpi_tests/
 ```

 Test using serialized test data can be run with either 1, 2 or 4 nodes.

+When you run the tests for the first time
+the serialized test data will be downloaded from an online storage.
+That make some time...